-I’ve been culpable of rolling an idea up a hill beyond its use-by date.
-And even with the benefit of hindsight, it is kind of difficult to spot the optimal moment when I should have let go.
+Ever been culpable of rolling an idea up a hill beyond its use-by date?
+Even with the benefit of hindsight, it can be kinda difficult to spot the optimal moment when it would have been wise to let go.
 Which is why this ‘fail fast’ fad has me flummoxed.
 I’d hoped that I could apply it to experience and not repeat the mistakes of the past, but I’ve been struggling to understand what it actually means.

 See, I first took it that decisions to abandon a project can be accelerated.
 The lean model talks about testing your hypotheses and quitting as soon as they fail.
 So failing fast becomes about setting specific and measurable benchmarks that trigger the escape hatch if they are not met.